-The Nelson Institute is home to four interdisciplinary research centers that serve as laboratories and incubators for solutions to the world's most critical environmental challenges.
+The Nelson Institute for Environmental Studies is home to four interdisciplinary research centers that serve as laboratories and incubators for solutions to the world's most critical environmental challenges.

 - The Center for Climatic Research